seon03/Transformer/README.md

 # Transformer
-coding a transformer from scratch with full explanation
+coding a transformer from scratch on PyTorch with full explanation